nolazybits/als/src/content/alternative-treatment/melatonin/index.md

 ### 2006 - Reduced oxidative damage in ALS by high-dose enteral melatonin treatment
 <a class="btn btn-outline-primary" target="_blank" rel="noopener noreferrer" href="./reduced_oxidative_damage_in_als_by_high.pdf">Download PDF</a>

-> [...] melatonin slowed disease progression by 25% or 73%, depending on the definition of Ôdisease onsetÕ, by the appearance of first tremor or failure on the rotarod, respectively.
+> [...] melatonin slowed disease progression by 25% or 73%, depending on the definition of "disease onset", by the appearance of first tremor or failure on the rotarod, respectively.

 > Translating these findings to human ALS, we are aware that a cure by melatonin is unlikely.
 An increase in life expectancy, however, is a worth-while goal, specifically during the early stages of this disease.